SEND Information Report

-A young person has SEN if they have a learning difficulty or disability which means they need special educational provision made for them.
+A young person has SEND if they have a learning difficulty or disability which means they need special educational provision made for them.

 A learning difficulty means that they have a significantly greater difficulty in learning than the majority of others of the same age.

 A disability is a physical or mental impairment which has a long-term and substantial adverse effect on their ability to carry out normal day-to-day activities.